 New Staff & Equipment

-Our environmental team grew by the addition of two new test engineers and our largest temp-cycling chamber came on line.
-This new chamber provides significant airflow for massive test items and our LN2 cooling and electric heating provides cycle ramp rates upward of 20C/min.
+Our environmental team grew with the addition of two new test engineers and our largest temp-cycling chamber came online.
+This new chamber provides significant airflow for massive test items and our LN2 cooling and electric heating provide cycle ramp rates upward of 20C/min.
 Plus a new vibration table was ordered and is expected to come online by February 2019.

 Elite’s Other Notable Process Improvements for 2018